Artificial Intelligence Tools Expand Scientists' Impact but Contract Science's Focus (Just accepted by Nature, to be online soon): Discussion

 These findings raise critical questions for science policy.
-What are the topics most likely left behind from AI-assisted research across fields?
+What are the topics most likely left behind from AI-augmented research across fields?
 Those with less available data include critical scientific questions regarding the origins of natural phenomena, where data are necessarily reduced.
 Accelerating scientific activity “under the lamp post” of highly visible, data-rich phenomena moves science away from many foundational questions and towards operational ones.
 By driving attention toward the most popular new developments, AI appears to drive problem solution over generation.
-These issues become particularly concerning in the face of calls to further increase support for AI-assisted science~\cite{borger2023artificial,lawrence2024accelerating}, coupled with the personal scientific incentives we demonstrate.
-This could shift collective attention away from new questions and original questions that lack the data required for AI to demonstrate benefit.
-Insofar as scientific discovery represents a complex and rugged landscape, concentrating attention on the same new developments may exacerbate the likelihood that science becomes stuck on local maxima of scientific explanation and prediction rather than searching in a more parallel, decoupled, and diverse way.
-These considerations raise the further challenge of how to design AI tools that accelerate science without narrowing its focus.
-Perhaps these will interpolate and extrapolate from limited data or participate in “creative” scientific reasoning focused on expanding the frontiers of science over concentrating their performance benefits on established ones.
+These issues become particularly concerning in the face of calls to further increase support for AI-augmented science~\supercite{borger2023artificial,lawrence2024accelerating}, coupled with the personal scientific incentives we demonstrate.
+This could shift collective attention away from new and original questions that lack the data required for AI to demonstrate benefit.
+It is true that more overlapping attention and a contracted focus may benefit scientific replication and extension, accelerating the emergence of solid and practical solutions to specific questions.
+Insofar as scientific discovery represents a vast and complex landscape, however, concentrating attention on the same developments may increase the likelihood that science becomes fixed on local maxima of scientific explanation and prediction rather than searching in a more broad, decoupled, and diverse way.